-Notice that if we are to govern with Christ we must do His will to the end.
-This condition is not stressed enough in our day, I think.
+Notice that if we are to govern with Christ, we must do His will to the end.
+I think this condition is not stressed enough in our day.

 An iron scepter.
 The scepter is the power of righteous behavior.
 It is formed in our personality as we bear our cross of deferred desire after Christ.

 No one will govern with Christ who does not have the iron scepter of righteous behavior formed in him or her.
 This means that there have been many years of patient cross-carrying obedience to Christ, many years of deferred hopes and desires.
 It is these which form the iron scepter of righteous behavior.